 From Interlaken, you can cruise Lake Brienz and Lake Thun.

 If you don’t mind a long day and more time on the train, you can even continue into the Jungfrau region.
 Jungfraujoch, one of the highest points you can easily travel to in Europe, is a very popular but expensive day trip idea.
-You can travel to Jungfraujoch by train from Lausanne or join this tour.
+You can travel to Jungfraujoch by train from Lausanne.

 An alternative is to visit Schynige Platte.
 From Interlaken, ride the train to Wilderswil.
 Then catch the cogwheel train to Schynige Platte and hike the Panorama Trail.
 On a clear day, the views are extraordinary.
 This will be a long day with a lot of time spent on the train, but one that you won’t soon forget.